-- 2. Read the State of Iowa Purchasing Card Policy and Procedures Manual, as well as any internal Agency policies and procedures manuals. - Complete Cardholder training Pcard 101 and/or Travel Card 101 according to card type being issued.
-Submit a passing score of at least an 80%.
+- A. A signed application and PCard and/or Travel Card agreement for submission by the Agency PCard Coordinator.
+A completed Conflict of Interest form is required to obtain a PCard.
+This is to be updated annually. - B. Read the State of Iowa Purchasing Card Policy and Procedures Manual, as well as any internal Agency Policies and Procedures. - C. A completed PCard 101 Quiz and/or Travel Card 101 Quiz with a passing score of 80%.
 Training verification must be received before cards may be released.